Leaving a gift in your will

-Pecuniary donation – by leaving a specific sum of money, which can be index-linked to preserve its value.
+Pecuniary donation – Leaving a specific sum of money, which can be index-linked to preserve its value.

-Specific donation – by deciding to leave part or all of your estate to Insight Gloucestershire.
+Specific donation – Deciding to leave part or all of your estate to Insight Gloucestershire.

 Your solicitor will need to know the following details:

 Address – 81 Albion Street, Cheltenham, GL52 2RZ

 Registered charity number – 204279